 Phoca Rock (also listed on some old maps as Lone Rock or Sentinel Rock) is a basalt crag rising up out of the middle of the Columbia River some six hundred yards off of Cape Horn on the Washington shore.
 Despite its proximity to Washington, the rock is technically within the state of Oregon.
-Phoca is reachable only by boat with the one possible landing being beneath the crag's northern face: a small rocky cove with room for a couple of kayaks.
+Phoca is reachable only by boat with the single possible landing site being underneath the crag's northern face: a small rocky cove with room for a couple of kayaks.
 While Phoca is not a major destination by any means, it's an unusual and rarely visited crag which offers a unique perspective on the Columbia Gorge.

 Getting ThereThe nearest boat ramps are at Dalton Point (~1mi east of Phoca on the Oregon side) and Rooster Rock State Park (~4mi west, also on the Oregon side).
 Further west is the old Corbett boat ramp.